bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 The next step is the configuration of a dataset.
 Practically, this means executing a query in the database.

-1. Using the _Report Data_ pane click _New_ > _Data Set_.
-Call the dataset "AdventureWorksDataset".
+1. Using the _Report Data_ pane, click _New_ > _Data Set_.
+Call the dataset "AdventureWorksDataset."
 Select the data source created before from the dropdown, then apply the following settings:

     ![Data set properties](../images/reportingservices/rs-data-set-properties.png)